 On receipt of an appeal to FSRAC, Academic Affairs will refer the matter to the Head of your School (or nominee) for a response.

-Academic Affairs will inform you that your appeal has been referred to the Head of your School (or nominee) and that the School may be in contact with you to arrange a meeting.
+Academic Affairs will inform you that your appeal has been referred to the Head of your School (or nominee).

 The School will provide a response to Academic Affairs, normally within 10 working days.